Lucky Number Slevin

 Lucky Number Slevin (also known as The Wrong Man in Australia) is a 2006 black comedy neo-noir crime thriller film directed by Paul McGuigan and written by Jason Smilovic.
 The film stars Josh Hartnett, Lucy Liu, Bruce Willis, Stanley Tucci, Ben Kingsley, and Morgan Freeman.
-Lucky Number Slevin was released in the United Kingdom on February 24, 2006, by Entertainment Film Distributors, and in the United States on April 7, 2006, by MGM Distribution Co.
+Lucky Number Slevin was released in the United Kingdom on April 7, 2006, by Entertainment Film Distributors, and in the United States on February 24, 2006, by MGM Distribution Co.

 Plot

 Two bookies are separately ambushed and murdered.
 In a bus terminal, a young man is approached by Goodkat, who tells the story of Max: two decades earlier, Max borrowed money from the Mob to bet on a fixed horse race after eavesdropping on conversations between mobsters, only for the horse to collapse and die just short of the finish line.
 To set an example to make sure nobody else will try to bet on a fixed race, the Mob killed Max, his wife, and his son Henry.
 Goodkat then describes the "Kansas City Shuffle", a misleading double bluff, and kills the young man, taking the body in a truck.

 In New York City, Slevin Kelevra is staying in his friend Nick Fisher's apartment and, upon being visited by neighbor Lindsey, discusses Nick's disappearance and why the apartment was unlocked.
-Lindsey suggests that Nick might be missing, and after she leaves, Slevin is kidnapped by two henchmen, who take him to "The Boss".
-Mistaking Slevin for Nick, The Boss orders him to repay a gambling debt or kill the son of his rival, "The Rabbi".
+Lindsey suggests that Nick might be missing.
+After she leaves, Slevin is kidnapped by two henchmen who, mistaking Slevin for Nick, take him to "The Boss".
+The Boss orders him to repay a gambling debt or kill the son of his rival, "The Rabbi".
 Believing The Rabbi is responsible for assassinating his son (seen in the intro), The Boss wants The Rabbi's gay son, Yitzchok "The Fairy", to be killed in revenge.
 Slevin returns to the apartment but is kidnapped again, this time by two of The Rabbi's Jewish henchmen.
 The Rabbi also mistakes Slevin for Nick and also demands he repay a gambling debt.
 Slevin tells The Boss he will kill Yitzchok.
 Meanwhile, it becomes apparent that Goodkat is involved with both sides, that he is responsible for Nick's debts being called in, and that he plans to kill Slevin after Yitzchok dies and make it look like they both committed suicide.